Aoi-Ino/React_Test_assessment/README.md

-## Test Assignment for Bluepring Test task.
+## Test Assignment for Blueprint Test task.

+# To install all dependency libraries

+** npm install **

+# To Start the project for the test

+** npm start **

+Then the project will run on your localhost:3000 port